Classic Whitney: Live from Washington, D.C.

-The concerts were held at historic DAR Constitution Hall in Washington D.C. on October 3 and 5, 1997.
-The second-night concert was broadcast live via HBO, which was her third HBO special.
-(First was "Welcome Home Heroes with Whitney Houston" in March 1991 and second, "Whitney: The Concert for a New South Africa" in November 1994.)
-The first-night concert was later broadcast on HBO in late October.
+The concerts were held at historic DAR Constitution Hall in Washington D.C., on October 3 and 5, 1997.
+The second-night concert was broadcast live via HBO, which was her third HBO special after Welcome Home Heroes with Whitney Houston in March 1991 and Whitney: The Concert for a New South Africa in November 1994.
+The first-night concert was broadcast on HBO in late October 1997.

-Houston said her one-woman show was especially significant because it was occurring during the 100th anniversary of acclaimed opera singer Marian Anderson's birthday.
+Houston said her one-woman show was especially significant because it was occurring during the 100th anniversary of opera singer Marian Anderson's birthday.
 Houston dedicated her performance to Anderson's memory and her historic attempt to perform in 1939 at Constitution Hall, where she was banned by the Daughters of the American Revolution (DAR).

+Critical reception

-The special was viewed as a debacle within HBO according to the book Tinderbox by James Andrew Miller.
+In his book Tinderbox, James Andrew Miller's wrote that the special was viewed as a debacle by HBO.

 History

-Whitney Houston performed more than 20 songs in these concerts, including such hits as "I Will Always Love You", "Exhale (Shoop Shoop)" and "Greatest Love of All".
+Houston performed over 20 songs in the concerts, including some of her biggest hits, including "I Will Always Love You", "Exhale (Shoop Shoop)", and "Greatest Love of All".